Images Like: API Documentation¶

 ndarray–The array of the region of interest.

-Source code in ngio/images/_image.py
+Source code in src/ngio/images/_image.py

 get_as_dask